docsforadobe/illustrator-scripting-guide/docs/objectmodel/topLevelObjects.md

 - The `current active` document; that is, the art canvas that is displayed and accepting user input.
 - All open `documents`.

-The `application` object’s methods or commands allow your script to perform application-wide actions; for example:
+The `application` object's methods or commands allow your script to perform application-wide actions; for example:

 - `Open` files
 - `Undo` and `redo` transactions